 What Wealthspan Means in Practical Terms

-Wealthspan refers to the length of time your financial resources can sustainably support your desired lifestyle, choices, and independence across a longer life.
+Wealthspan is the length of time your financial resources can sustainably support your desired lifestyle, choices, and independence across a longer life than most retirement plans are built to handle.

-Unlike net worth, which captures how much you have at a single point in time, Wealthspan focuses on durability.
-It measures how long money continues to work for you while absorbing change across decades.
+Unlike net worth, which captures how much you have at a single point in time, Wealthspan focuses on durability — how long money continues to work for you while absorbing change across decades.

 How Wealthspan Changes the Questions Planning Must Answer